 On average, only about a third of Social Security Disability applications are approved annually.
 It is important to ensure your application is complete, accurate, and conveys the seriousness of your impairment.
 If your claim is denied, you may take advantage of the reconsideration process.

 If the claim is denied a second time, you may file an appeal and attend a hearing before an Administrative Law Judge (ALJ) to discuss your claim.
-It is a good idea to have a Pensacola disability lawyer present throughout the process.
+It is a good idea to have a Pensacola disability attorney present throughout the process.

 We at Emmanuel, Sheppard & Condon understand that seeking disability can be very stressful on you and your family.

 Our Pensacola social security disability attorneys can walk you through each step of the rigorous process of obtaining Social Security Disability Benefits.
 If desired benefits should be denied, we have the knowledge and experience to guide you through the appeals process.

 For more than thirty years, our Social Security Disability lawyer, Wanda Radcliffe, has successfully handled thousands of complicated cases.

 For more information on the social security disability process, answers to frequently asked questions, or to get help, please contact us online or call (850) 433-6581 today.